ViaFerrata/OrcaSong/docs/orcasong.rst

 You can use existing bin edges and mc info extractors from ``orcasong.bin_edges`` and ``orcasong.mc_info_extr``.
-These were designed for specific detector layouts and productions, though, and might not work properly when used on other data.
+These were designed for specific detector layouts and productions, and might not work properly when used on other data.